DRPLAB-prj/kTAY8/readme.md

 ## 🤝 Contributing to the Model

+> ⛔ Please Ignore This Section (Temporary)
+This section should be disregarded until a more stable version of the project is released.
+Contribution channels are currently closed while the core infrastructure is being finalized.

 **We do not recommend retraining the model locally.** To ensure a robust, generalized model that works for everyone, we centralize the training process.

 ### How to Contribute Data